hestiaAI/website.template/src/site/home/en/index.md

 ---
 path: home
-realizations_title: See our projects
-layout: home
-permalink: /en/index.html
 title: Hestia.ai
+lead: |-
+  Personalized digital services\
-lead: Personalized digital services AND full respect of privacy Made possible
+  AND full respect of privacy\
+  Made possible
 lead_image: /assets/media/home-hero-image.jpg
 lead_image_caption: Photo by [Mary Eineman](https://unsplash.com/@maryeineman)
   on [Unsplash](https://unsplash.com/photos/sQtGjRSOyGk)
 introduction_title: The technology that tech was missing to be sustainable
+introduction: >-
-introduction: Thanks to the technology developed by Hestia.ai, you can offer personalized services without ever accessing users' data.
+  Thanks to the technology developed by Hestia.ai, you can offer personalized services without ever accessing users' data.

   Respect privacy.

   Gain trust.

   It's the new added value.
 expertise:
   - title: Expertise
     description: Our roster of talent is ideally positioned to provide creative and